 Lawyers at Motley Rice are currently reviewing potential Yaz lawsuits.
-If you or a loved one took Yaz and suffered serious side effects such as heart attack or stroke, feel free to contact Yaz lawyer Carmen Scott by email or by calling 1.800.768.4036 to learn more about your legal rights.
+If you or a loved one took Yaz and suffered serious side effects such as heart attack or stroke (prior to April 10, 2012), feel free to contact Yaz lawyer Carmen Scott by email or by calling 1.800.768.4036 to learn more about your legal rights.

 Yaz Side Effects

 Citing multiple benefits above and beyond contraception, the label for Yaz fails to highlight the serious potential side effects of the drug, including heart attack, blood clots and stroke.
 The FDA has cautioned the manufacturer about misleading marketing tactics that minimize these serious side effects and overstate the effectiveness of the drug.
 Yaz side effects may include: